eshaffer321/BankofAmerica-Web-Scraper/README.md

 ## Important Notes / Future work

 I have not found a way to run selenium in headless mode.
-It seems bank of america detects this and asks for a capcha, which block logging in.
+It seems bank of america detects this and asks for a capcha, which blocks logging in.
 I have not explored what options chrome driver might have to mask the headless mode.

 ## Development
 ### Testing